What is osteopenia?

 Your T-score will address whether or not you have low bone density and will help your physician determine treatment.

 You can reverse the diagnosis of osteopenia by reducing the rate of bone loss.
-If you treat osteopenia correctly you can improve your T-score and improve the strength of your bones and return your bone density to the normal range.
+If you treat osteopenia correctly, you can improve your T-score, improve the strength of your bones and prevent osteopenia from progressing to osteoporosis.

 For some, medications can aid in slowing the degradation of bone and add some bone density.
 Addressing lifestyle factors that negatively affect bone health, such as smoking, poor nutrition and lack of physical activity can also help.
 In addition to adding physical activity to your routine, there are specific types of exercises that stimulate bone growth and improve bone strength.
+A comprehensive exercise program such as Wellen's, which is designed specifically to build bone and reduce your fracture risk is a great way to be sure you're incorporating hand-picked bone-building exercises.
 Lastly, ensuring that your body is getting adequate nutrition to build bone can improve outcomes.

 There are certain medications your doctor might prescribe if you are diagnosed with osteopenia.
-Estrogen treatment, raloxifene and bisphosphonates can be used to preserve bone mass.
+Estrogen treatment, raloxifene and bisphosphonates can be used to preserve bone mass (BHOF, 2024).
 One downside to these medications is reliance on them.
 Coming off of these medications may cause your condition to progress and bone density can revert back to the osteopenia range.
+Learn more about medications and treatment for osteopenia here.

 As with osteopenia, osteoporosis can also be treated and reversed with some medications.
 The rate of bone loss can also be improved with an active and healthy lifestyle.
 Osteoporosis treatment is a multimodal approach using a combination of medications, exercise, frequent check-ins with healthcare providers and leading a healthy lifestyle.
 At Wellen, we are on a mission to provide you with all the resources you need to do just that.